Desensitized (Pitchshifter album)

-Desensitized is an album by the industrial metal band, Pitchshifter, released on Earache Records in 1993.
+Desensitized is the second album by the industrial metal band Pitch Shifter, released on Earache Records in 1993.
 A music video was made for the track "Triad" that featured the band playing in a white room.
 The same track was also featured in the 1994 science fiction/horror film Brainscan.

 Critical reception

 The Encyclopedia of Popular Music wrote that "the lyrics built on the themes of oppression and social injustice, while the use of samplers and sequencers offered an extra aural dimension."
 Metal Hammers The Book of Metal wrote that "the rumbling bass lines and jarring Prong-esque guitars filled dancefloors in alternative clubs across Europe."